sharvsave1023/TripPlanner/README.md

 Carbon Footprint Emisssions tracker (Flights)

 11/01/2023
-v0: flight carbon emissions outputted as a result of round-trip user input
+v1: flight carbon emissions outputted as a result of round-trip user input.

+11/08/2023
+v2: fully functional frontend + backend project, connected framworks.

+Frontend Package Dependencies:

+  Node.js: manages react functionality in order to run app through terminal React.js: creates the framework to develop the frontend

+Backend Package Dependencies:

+  Flask: runs the server that the backend is hosted on